 The Lucas County Sheriff's Office, in conjunction with local schools and law enforcement, has established an anti-bullying hotline.

 The Ottawa Hills Police Department is led by Police Chief and Village Administrator John Wenzlick.
-Chief Wenzlick partners with Acting Deputy Chief Gregg Estok to lead a team of 12 certified full-time police officers.
+Chief Wenzlick partners with Deputy Police Chief Gregg Estok to lead a team of 12 certified full-time police officers.

 The police department is staffed 24 hours per day, and has a full-time detective, a civilian police administrative assistant, and a school crossing guard.
 The Village Police Department is dedicated to community-based policing.
 We are equipped and trained to handle a wide range of law enforcement issues that may arise in the Village.
 We pride ourselves in providing a strong sense of security to our residents.
 Fair and consistent law enforcement is a key characteristic of our department.